Lighting social spaces in the post-Covid world

 Due to the global pandemic, as a society we have entered a new era of living and socialising.
 But although we have been physically pushed apart, we have in many respects become closer than ever.
-Now, with restaurants, bars, offices and event spaces slowly re-opening, designers are thinking outside the box in their approach to promoting important personal connections, and creating intimate but safe social spaces with the help of clever spatial design and lighting.
+Now, with many restaurants, bars, offices and event spaces slowly re-opening, designers are thinking outside the box in their approach to nurturing important personal connections, and creating intimate but safe social spaces with the help of clever spatial design and lighting.
 Talking to our own clients and keeping track of what’s going on in the design world, our lighting experts explore things further.

 Creating intimate zones

 Whether in a restaurant or co-working space, lighting is a perfect tool for segmenting large areas and creating different zones with different purposes.
 Furthermore, by illuminating some areas and darkening others, it can be used as a helpful visual aid to represent social distancing rules.
 By using a row of isolated and open bottomed pendants, such as enamel shades, at a bar or a long table, it’s simple to encourage a comfortable and welcoming space whilst keeping users a safe two-metres apart.
 Lighting can also be used to delineate specific areas; using soft and diffused lighting for recreational zones, and bright and ample lighting in working areas.
 This helps guests navigate easily and safely through a space.
 As lighting affects our behaviour and mood on a subconscious level, it provides a stress-free and natural way to encourage people to distance from each other, both comfortably and effectively.